user95f85f/debian-fresh2/README.md

 SWAP ESCAPE/ESC KEY AND CAPS LOCK TO MAKE IT EASIER TO USE VIM WHILE IN X11

   # this doesn't work while in a tty/virtual-console (even while .. lightdm for example.. is running)
   DISPLAY=:0.0 setxkbmap -option caps:swapescape
   # this does iff you're in a Desktop Environment (eg. XFCE or KDE)
   setxkbmap -option caps:swapescape

+IRC BOT RESEARCH

+  google: limnoria
+  It's in python3 I guess

 #prevents CTRL+S freezing the tty/virtual-console (ie. until CTRL+Q is hit)
 #see:   stty -a | egrep 'start|stop'